hadarkosto/ML-project-2/README.md

 # ML-project-2
-Exploring Trend Patterns in Tweets Using NLP and Clustering Algorithms
+ Exploring Written Reviews Using NLP and Clustering Algorithms